-The remuneration committee is elected by the shareholders' meeting (in the two-tier model, by the general and supervisory board, in which case it is composed in part of its members).
-The remuneration committee's members should be independent from the directors and the CMVM also recommends that at least one member have adequate knowledge and experience in remuneration policies.
+Both the Governance Code and the IPCG Code recommend the independence of the remuneration committee's members from the directors.
+The Governance Code also recommends that at least one member has adequate knowledge and experience in remuneration policies.
 Any persons having provided any services to the board of directors or to any structure in the company dependent on the latter should not, pursuant to the Governance Code, be hired to assist the remuneration committee in its functions.